Motiongate Dubai: Annual events

 MOTIONGATE Dubai's Fright Nights (October 2018) - Held from the 18th of October until the 3rd of November, it featured 2 scare areas and a Saw themed maze.

 MOTIONGATE Dubai's Fright Nights 2 (October 2019) - Held from the 24th of October until the 22nd of November.
 Horrors from the screen featured photobooth from famous horror movies in history.
 Haunting of the Old Graveyard was a storytelling show.
 Into the Deadlands was a maze themed after a post-apocalyptic Earth.
 Zombieland was a maze with zombies.

 MOTIONGATE Dubai's Fright Nights 3 (October 2020) - Held from the 22nd of October until the 14th of November.
 Guests can expect a live horror show performed at the Hollywood Theater which will feature a 20-minute chronicle around the grim story of The Collector and his epic fight with the Hollow Heart Beast.
 In addition, a horror maze right out of your worst nightmares awaits at The Underworld where you join a secret society formed by The Collector to capture an ancient creature that hides in the old cursed crypt.

 MOTIONGATE Dubai's Fright Nights 4 (October 2021) – Held from 23 September until 6 November.
 A haunted cinema infested by a creepy legend from the past lurking in the dark.
 Six guests will be allowed inside this immersive ‘Nyctophobia’ experience at a time, and they must figure their way out within six minutes.

 MOTIONGATE Dubai's Fright Nights 5 (October 2022) – Held from 8 October until 31 October.
 The Legend of the Weeping Shadow scare zone investigates a vengeful ghost who is rumored to roam waterfront areas.
 Meanwhile, the Freak Show scare zone takes guests to the circus, where sideshow horrors and maniacal clowns roam around.
 The Halloween Fright Nights activities will end on a high note each day with The Nightmare Dimension Parade, where Halloween characters will walk through Studio Central, the main boulevard, just before park closing providing great photo opportunities for visitors and the potential to encounter the evil mastermind known as “The Boogeyman”.

 MOTIONGATE Dubai's Festive Thrills (Annually) – Held during the month of December.
-The Middle East's largest Hollywood-inspired theme park transforms into a winter wonderland, with a dazzling show of lights, park decorations, festive shows, a decked-up entrance gate, a mesmerizing 40-foot tree, a night market, the twinkling canopy on the main boulevard.
+The Middle East's largest Hollywood-inspired theme park transforms into a winter wonderland, with a show of lights, park decorations, festive shows, a 40-foot tree, a night market, the canopy on the main boulevard.